-BUT if you’re surrounded by dinosaurs and I don’t mean extinct reptiles, I mean those totally ignorant about tech, then I can honestly say Software as a Service isn’t worth it.
+BUT if you’re surrounded by dinosaurs and I don’t mean extinct reptiles.
+I mean those totally ignorant about tech, then SaaS (software as a service) isn’t worth it.

-Let’s say you’re switched on – you’re more like an astronaut, you recognise how service organisations are using applications that provide efficient service delivery, transparent information to customers, accurate real-time billing and reporting – but your organisation has lots of dinosaurs.
-If this sounds familiar, despite having overseen the implementation of hundreds of successful SaaS applications across large multinational and SME businesses, I have to say, you need to accept SaaS probably isn’t suitable for you.
+Let’s say you’re switched on – you’re an astronaut.
+You recognise how service organisations are using applications that provide efficient service delivery; transparent information to customers; accurate real-time billing and reporting.
+The problem?
+Your organisation has lots of dinosaurs.
+If this sounds familiar, despite having overseen the implementation of hundreds of successful SaaS applications across large multinational and SME businesses, you need to accept SaaS probably isn’t suitable for you.

-For clarification, there are some businesses where recently the dinosaurs have been forced to use new technologies and have embraced them.
+For clarification, dinosaurs have been forced to use new technologies and have embraced them in some businesses.
 Maybe fearfully initially, but nevertheless they’ve seen the light and now realise what they’ve been missing out on.
-For these businesses where Covid has been a catalyst for recognising how technology can enhance business performance, there’s hope for you yet!
-But if not, you really are surrounded by dinosaurs and I’ll say it again, SaaS probably isn’t right for your business and if you were my prospective customer I’d say “sorry, but no we can’t help you right now”.
+For these businesses where COVID has been a catalyst for recognising how technology can enhance business performance, there’s hope for you yet!
+But if not, you really are surrounded by dinosaurs.
+So, I’ll say it again, SaaS probably isn’t right for your business.
+If you were my prospective customer I’d say “sorry, but no we can’t help you right now”.

 So, before you embark on any potential systems change or upgrade, take a moment to assess your stakeholders.
 Ask them questions to ascertain what they want and understand how they use the current systems you have in place.
 If you discover you’ve got enough astronauts, great.
-If not, take the time to work on how you can change the balance in your company and create an environment that’s less fearful of IT and more open to using technology applications and seeing the benefits.
-A good SaaS project implementation can run like a NASA-level operation, but if you’re surrounded by dinosaurs let’s face it, it’s going to be painful.
+If not, take the time to work on how you can change the balance in your company.
+Create an environment that’s less fearful of IT and more open to using technology applications and seeing the benefits.
+A good SaaS project implementation can run like a NASA-level operation; but if you’re surrounded by dinosaurs, it’s going to be painful.